 IELTS Tip

 You will lose marks if you make grammatical errors in your writing, particularly when errors are frequent and effect meaning.
 Be careful of the following common mistakes when describing numbers. amount and number: amount is used with uncountable nouns; number is used with countable nouns, e.g. The amount of meat consumed in China between 1985 and 2010.
-NOT number of meat. per cent and percentage: per cent is always used with a number; percentage is used on its own without a number, e.g. The percentage of male teachers in the UK.
-NOT the per cent of male teachers.
+NOT . per cent and percentage: per cent is always used with a number; percentage is used on its own without a number, e.g. The percentage of male teachers in the UK.
+NOT .
 According to the graph, four per cent of the total household budget went towards transportation.
-NOT four percentage.
+NOT .

 You should spend about 20 minutes on this task.